mathkimchi/singularity/DEVLOG.md

 But, it isn't even done for the MVP yet, because I'll need to add actual children.

 Now, I'll work on a text editor, which should be really easy since I've done it before.

+...

+Before that, I'll make "standard applet" which implements the standard applet shortcuts like add child and traversal.

+...

+Actually, instead of making a wrapper for the applet, I can just make a `handle_standard_keybinds` function.
+Later on, I want to do something more generic, but again, I am working "Towards an MVP" (wow, he said the thing again!).

+I feel like a Java OOP dev right now, becase I thought to do something that could so easily be done via a function with inheritance instead.
+I guess I got tunnel vision from making all the other wrappers.